linc/nitro-porter/docs/develop.md

 Target packages first have their `validate()` method called, then their `run()` method.

-To confirm an optional data type exists before importing it, use `targetExists()` on the `ExportModel`.
+To confirm an optional data type exists before importing it, use `targetExists()` on the `Migration`.

 ### Verify source support for each feature